Tomomi-K1/podzoo-fullstack/plan/whatneedsTobeDone.md

 ### categories
 - [X] have categories button or card to show podcast of a selected category
 - [X] decide which categories to use.
 Have it in the separate json file.
+- [ ] Is it better to make search by categories dropdown menu

 ### reviews
 - [ ] review page - change design to list